ACCESS-NRI/access-nri-intake-catalog/.github/ISSUE_TEMPLATE/catalog-data-request.md

 ---
 name: Catalog data request
-about: Issue template for requesting data be added to the catalog
+about: Create an issue to request data be added to the catalog
 title: "[DATA REQUEST] Add <name of data product>"
 labels: ''
 assignees: ''